genomaths/genomaths.github.io/at_mutants/README.md

 4. <a name="4-5"></a>Salicrú M, Morales D, Menéndez ML, Pardo L. On the applications of divergence type measures in testing statistical hypotheses.
 Journal of Multivariate Analysis.
 1994. pp. 372–391. doi:10.1006/jmva.1994.1068</a>.
 5. <a name="4-5"></a>Basu  A., Mandal  A., Pardo L (2010) Hypothesis testing for two discrete populations based on the Hellinger distance.
 Stat Probab Lett 80: 206-214.
 <a href="https://doi.org/10.1016/j.spl.2009.10.008">DOI: doi.org/10.1016/j.spl.2009.10.008</a>.
-6. <a name="6"></a>Stroud, H., et all (2012).
-DNA methyltransferases are required to induce heterochromatic re-replication in Arabidopsis.
-<a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1002808">PLoS genetics</a>, 8(7), e1002808.